The Ultimate Guide to Canning Beets

 This post may contain affiliate links, view our disclosure policy for details.

 Canning beets is fairly simple!
-Learn how to can beets at home so you can use them year-round and for long-term storage.
-Beets need to be pressure canned whole or sliced.
-Learn how to easily can beets in this step-by-step picture tutorial.
+In this step-by-step tutorial, learn how to can beets at home so you can use them year-round and for long-term storage.

 For years I was so frustrated because I couldn’t figure out how to grow beets in my garden.
 I come from Israel and I don’t think growing up that there was ever a dinner table at my mother’s that didn’t have an Israeli beet salad on it.

-Beets are pretty easy to store in a root cellar or the fridge, they are easy to ferment or pickle (we love fermented beets), they are easy to dehydrate, and they are easy to can at home.
-They are considered a low acid food which means that we have to use the pressure canner to can them, but this is really simple.
+Beets are pretty easy to store in a root cellar or the fridge, they are easy to ferment or pickle, they are easy to dehydrate, and they are easy to can at home.
+They are considered a low-acid food which means that we have to use the pressure canner to can them, but this is really simple.
 You’ll see.

 Choosing Beets For Canning…